discordjs/guide/guide/slash-commands/permissions.md

 ## Member permissions

-You can use <DocsLink section="builders" path="class/SlashCommandBuilder?scrollTo=setDefaultMemberPermissions" type="method" /> to set the default permissions required for a member to run the command.
+You can use <DocsLink section="builders" path="SlashCommandBuilder:Class#setDefaultMemberPermissions" type="method" /> to set the default permissions required for a member to run the command.
 Setting it to `0` will prohibit anyone in a guild from using the command unless a specific overwrite is configured or the user has the Administrator permission flag.

 For this, we'll introduce two common and simple moderation commands: `ban` and `kick`.
 For a ban command, a sensible default is to ensure that users already have the Discord permission `BanMembers` in order to use it.